slingdata-io/sling-cli/README.md

   </a>
 </p>

-Sling is a passion project turned into a free CLI Product which offers an easy solution to create and maintain high volume data pipelines using the Extract & Load (EL) approach.
+Sling is a passion project turned into a free CLI Product which offers an easy solution to create and maintain small to medium volume data pipelines using the Extract & Load (EL) approach.
 It focuses on data movement between:

 * Database to Database
 * File System to Database